jacobrees/Ruby-Tic-Tac-Toe/README.md

 ## Live Code

-Live code link is currently unavailable as repl.it only supports Ruby version 2.5.1 (This code countains a method called difference that isn't supported in Ruby version 2.5.1, this code was built in Ruby version 2.7.0p0)
+Live code link is currently unavailable as repl.it only supports Ruby version 2.5.1 (This code contains a method called difference that isn't supported in Ruby version 2.5.1, this code was built in Ruby version 2.7.0p0)

 ## Authors